Best Webinar Software Reviews from a Webinerd

 Zoom is a popular free video conferencing solution for those looking for basic web meetings.
 But a lack of webinar features makes it a sub-optimal choice for those trying to implement a full webinar marketing strategy.

 11. Zoho Meeting

 If you upgrade to Zoho’s Webinar option, you’ll get a few more bells and whistles such as customized registration pages, email notifications, analytics, interactive live polls, and Q&A.

 But it lacks important features such as live whiteboards, automatic recording, on-demand, recurring, or evergreen webinars, and highly customizable emails.

 Zoho Meeting’s basic and plain user interface could also use some work.

-That said, its popularity and high customer reviews make Zoho an effective alternative to Zoom video meetings — but not so much for webinars.
+That said, its popularity and high customer reviews make Zoho a cost-effective alternative to Zoom video meetings — but not so much for webinars.

 Zoho Meeting Pros